-Huawei: Australia has banned us from selling 5G tech
+Huawei: Australia just banned us from selling 5G tech

 The statement didn't mention China or Huawei by name.

-Huawei has repeatedly rejected the security concerns, insisting that it is "a private company, owned by our employees with no other shareholders."
+Huawei has repeatedly rejected the security concerns, insisting that it is a private company owned by employees with no other shareholders.

+But it has faced scrutiny and restrictions in Australia and other countries previously.
+In 2012, it was blocked from the bidding for a huge Australian national broadband network.

+Huawei said Thursday that the Australian government also banned fellow Chinese tech firm ZTE (ZTCOF) from providing 5G technology for the country's wireless networks.

 -- Angus Watson contributed to this report.